ditikrushna/IDENTIFY-CUSTOMER-SEGMENTS/README.md

 ### Licence
 Feel free to use the code and let me know if the model can be improved.
-If you would like to do further analysis, it is available below under a [https://creativecommons.org/publicdomain/zero/1.0/](Creative Commons CC0 1.0 Universal (CC0 1.0) )license.
+If you would like to do further analysis, it is available below under a [Creative Commons CC0 1.0 Universal (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0/)license.